AKASHAorg/akasha-core/ui/apps/akasha-verse/README.md

-# AKASHAVerse plugin
+# Extensions App

-> AKASHAVerse app allows users to manage, install and/or uninstall apps and widgets compatible with AKASHA Core.
+> Extensions app allows users to manage, install and/or uninstall apps and widgets compatible with AKASHA Core.

 ## Usage